dmfs/davwiki/Misc/URL-Encoding.md

 ### Workarounds

+- It is strongly recommended to avoid unsafe characters in names when `PUT`-ing new items or when creating collections.
+Safe characters include alphanumeric characters and `_.-`.

-- For normalization, decode the URL until it doesn't change anymore.
-Then encode once.
+- For normalization, one may decode the URL until:

+  - It doesn't change anymore.
-  - Also stop if a remaining `%`-sequence would decode to a reserved character.
+  - A remaining `%`-sequence would decode to a reserved character.

+  then encode it once.
+Note that this might change the meaning of the URL and accidentally give you a reference to a different item or collection, but given the current implementations and their buggyness, this is rather unlikely.

 ### Further references